airspringsoftware/tryit/README.md

      phone: '(859) 309-6347' },
   json: true };
 ```
-> Replace company and email in the body portiion of the request
+> Replace company and email in the body portion of the request

 **5. Run Node example:**
 ```sh